electricalwind/data7/Readme.md

 ### Extending to other tools/database

-As analyst might want to import the dataset to their own tool or favorite database, a last option is possible that allow the user to import the data at the same time the dataset is being built/update through an Observer.
+As analysts might want to import the dataset to their own tool or favourite database, a last option is possible that allow the user to import the data at the same time the dataset is being built/update through an Observer.
 Indeed, when asking to update/create a dataset the user can pass as an argument a listener that implements the DatasetUpdateListener interface that will notify of the latest update in live.

 The interface offer 6 notifications: